Can’t find the answers you’re looking for?

 Most of the top end of Australia is phosphorus deficient and phosphorus deficiencies are one of the main contributors of lack of production in livestock in the region.

-All our products include feed grade trace elements and seagrass extract and fulvic acid are naturally derived ingredients.
+All our products include feed grade trace elements, seagrass extract, and fulvic acid and are naturally derived ingredients.
 As well as our traditional range, we do have 2 NASAA certified organic products which are our Organic White Cap and Organic Green Cap products.

-It can be used all year around as it is a feed conversion for both dry and green feed, so they will get an advantage out of it.
+White Cap can be used all year round as it is beneficial for feed conversion for both dry and green feed.
+If animals are drinking from a trough, they are getting the advantages of year-round supplementation.

-The White Cap has extra phosphorus which in combination with sulphur and the ten essential amino acids and the seven essential trace elements helps with feed conversion (both dry & green ) and aids in trace element deficiency in livestock.
+In combination with sulphur and nine essential amino acids and other essential trace elements, White Cap helps with feed conversion (both dry and green) and aids in trace element deficiencies.

-The concentration of the product may be too high if poured straight into the trough instead of using the BLM Dispenser, so in future, try splitting the dose (morning/night).
+The concentration of the product may be too high if poured straight into the trough instead of using the BLM Dispenser, so in future, we recommend using the BLM Dispenser or try splitting the dose (morning/night).

 However, the Green Cap can be beneficial for schooling and transporting untrained or stressed horses for a calming effect.